Night Sky notes for July 2019 Geoff Mitchell

 Neptune is placed in our midnight skies – best views in autumn skies.

-Dwarf planet Pluto reaches opposition on July 7th in the Teaspoon asterism in Sagittarius, visible as a faint 14.2m magnitude star.
+Dwarf planet Pluto reaches opposition on July 14th near the Teaspoon asterism in Sagittarius,

-New Moon July 13th Moonless, best time for deep sky observing.
+New Moon July 2ndth Moonless, best time for deep sky observing.

 Meteor shower s Southern δ Aquarids, maxima around 28th July, poor, moonlight interferes.